-Under our Related Person Transactions Practice, which is administered by the Governance Committee, Directors and executive officers must report any potential related person transactions.
+Under our written Related Person Transactions Practice, which is administered by the Governance Committee, Directors and executive officers must report any potential related person transactions.

 For purposes of our Related Person Transactions Practice, a related person transaction includes transactions in which PSEG is a participant, the amount involved exceeds \$120,000, and a "related person" has or will have a direct or indirect interest.
-Related persons of PSEG consist of directors (including director nominees), executive officers, stockholders beneficially owning more than 5% of PSEG's voting securities, and the immediate family members of these individuals.
+Related persons of PSEG consist of Directors (including Director nominees), executive officers, stockholders beneficially owning more than 5% of PSEG's voting securities, and the immediate family members of these individuals.

-The Governance Committee reviews the facts and circumstances of each transaction and approves or ratifies related person transactions that it determines are in the best interests of PSEG and its stockholders.
+The Governance Committee reviews each transaction and approves or ratifies related person transactions that it determines are in the best interests of PSEG and its stockholders.
 The Governance Committee's consideration includes:

-- Whether the transaction was in the ordinary course of business and at arm's length, in accordance with the Company's internal policies and procedures - Whether the transaction involved any special treatment of the related person - The purpose of the transaction and its potential benefits to PSEG - · The approximate dollar value of the transaction - The related person's interest in the transaction - Any other information regarding the transaction or the related person that the Committee deems relevant
+- Whether the transaction was in the ordinary course of business and at arm's length, in accordance with the Company's internal policies and procedures - Whether the transaction involved any special treatment of the related person - The purpose of the transaction and its potential benefits to PSEG - The approximate dollar value of the transaction - · The related person's interest in the transaction - Any other information regarding the transaction or the related person that the Committee deems relevant

-Christopher LaRossa, brother of Ralph A. LaRossa, Chair of the Board, President and CEO of PSEG, is an employee of, and receives compensation from, PSE&G. During 2023, Christopher LaRossa served and currently serves as District Manager - Regulatory Policy and Procedure.
-The approximate total compensation paid to Christopher LaRossa during 2023 was within the range set for employees with comparable qualifications and responsibilities who held similar positions at the Company (salary of \$121,300-\$242,600 plus incentive compensation targeted at 20% of salary).
-He also received health and welfare benefits available to all other employees in a similar positions.
+Christopher LaRossa, brother of Ralph A. LaRossa, Chair of the Board, President and CEO of PSEG, is an employee of, and receives compensation from, PSE&G. Christopher LaRossa began employment with the Company in a represented position in 2001.
+Effective 2016, Christopher LaRossa served, and currently serves, as District Manager - Regulatory Policy and Procedure.
+The approximate total compensation paid to Christopher LaRossa during 2024 was within the range set for employees with comparable qualifications and responsibilities who held similar positions at the Company (salary of \$129,000-\$239,600 plus incentive compensation targeted at 20% of salary).
+He also received health and welfare benefits available to all other employees in a similar position.
 His compensation was determined in accordance with our compensation practices applicable to employees who hold similar positions.
 Ralph A. LaRossa did not and does not have any direct responsibility for directing or reviewing his brother's work or any influence over his brother's compensation or the other terms of his employment.